 Information for benefit calculations

-At each valuation member information will be requested from employers to enable the Actuary to calculate individual employer contribution rates.
-Employers will be told in advance what information is required.
-The latest valuation report along with previous reports can be found on the valuation webpage.
+At each valuation, member information is requested from you, for the actuary to work out individual employer contribution rates.
+You'll be told in advance what information is needed.
+The latest valuation report along with previous reports can be found on the valuation page.

 Our administration strategy statement sets out your responsibilities, as an employer, and ours, as the administering authority.
 It considers policies and performance standards which go towards providing high quality administration services.

 Our governance compliance statement sets out how we manage the fund and make sure we fulfil our legal obligations.
 This is overseen by our Pensions Committee and Pensions Board.
 More information about what these two bodies do can also be found in this statement.